JAMES EAGLEMAN | MARCH 2018

 The protruding wheels.
 Those wheels count as part of your size allowance.

-It's probably not the best carry on for frequent fliers, I'm not sure if the wheels would stand up to regular use especially if like to smack them off kerbs, steps and bumps in the road.
+It's probably not the best cabin luggage for frequent fliers, I'm not sure if the wheels would stand up to regular use especially if like to smack them off kerbs, steps and bumps in the road.

-However, as a carry on to use on vacations 4 or 5 times per year I think it's a great option and the price doesn't break the bank.
+However, as luggage to use on vacations 4 or 5 times per year I think it's a great option and the price doesn't break the bank.

-The Lipaut Plume Carry On is my favorite size of carry on.
+The Lipaut Plume is my favorite size of bag.

 It's 21 x 14 x 8 inches.
 Sweet!

 8 inches an inch smaller than most US airlines permit.
 But it means that this bag becomes a great worldwide carry on.

 It's 21 inches tall but the body is just around 18 inches.
 The wheels and handle are 3 inches.

 It's also a soft-side with a lot of squeezeability.
 You should have not problems with this size unless you are flying with Frontier or Spirit.